 New car loans are typically secured term loans backed by your new vehicle.
-Generally you can borrow between 80% and 100% of your vehicle’s value and cover the rest of the cost upfront.
+Generally, you can borrow between 80% and 100% of your vehicle’s value and cover the rest of the cost up front.

-Once you get your funds either through a dealer or a third-party lender, you pay it back plus interest and fees in monthly installments.
+Once you get your funds either through a dealership or third-party lender, you pay it back plus interest and fees in monthly installments.
 Usually, it takes between two and five years to pay off a car loan.
 If you fall behind on your payments, your lender can repossess your vehicle.

-- Unsecured car loan.
+Unsecured car loan.
 An unsecured loan doesn’t hold the car as security.
 You typically need good or excellent credit to qualify for favorable unsecured rates.

-- Bad credit car loan.
-If your credit history has suffered a few black marks and you need a new car, you can consider a bad credit car loan.
+Bad-credit car loan.
+If your credit history has suffered a few black marks and you need a new car, you can consider a bad-credit car loan.
 These loans often come with higher interest rates due to higher risk.

-New car loans don’t have to be for brand new cars — the majority of lenders accept a vehicle up to two years old from a dealer or private sale as well.
+New car loans don’t have to be for brand-new cars — the majority of lenders accept a vehicle up to two years old from a dealer or private sale as well.

 What’s a good interest rate on a new car loan?